feroldi/ricing/chapter1/item2.md

 So what's that X resource db or xrdb for short?

-Well, it's a hack that X servers use to keep track of some key value pair by stocking them in the root window.
+Well, it's a hack that X programs use to keep track of some key value pair by stocking them in and attribute on the root window.
 The root window is more or less the "background" on which all the other windows are drawn.

 And because it's a stable thing it turns it into the point that everyone